40 Year Old BMW Gets A Digital Dash

 The size lined up in the center of the dashboard without taking too much space.
 And the 4 mounting holes would allow us to properly mount the screen to the 3d printed file with a few screws.

+The screen also included capacitive touch support and mounting holes for a Raspberry Pi directly behind the screen.
 Make sure you snag a Raspberry Pi 4 with 4 GB of RAM or newer.
 If you use an older Raspberry Pi then you’ll for sure have some lag.
 Also purchase a fast micro SD card you can to prevent stutter and long boot times.

+Next up is the the software.
+Which software you pick will heavily depend on your engine/ECU.
 If you plan to stick with the original Jetronics, you’ll have to figure out how to read different signals from the ECU.
 This will more than likely require ADC (Analogue to Digital Converter) inputs which the Raspberry Pi doesn’t have.
+If you have a newer car with OBDII you could go with software options like OpenAuto Pro or Realdash.
+We plan to replace the Jetronic ECU with a standalone ECU like Speeduino, so we choose to go with Tuner Studio.

 SOFTWARE OPTIONS